 Moody's Investors Service has placed Aston Martin under review for a credit downgrade as it runs through its cash reserves.
 Aston Martin is the luxury-car maker controlled by Investment Dar Co. of Kuwait.
-In a statement, Moody's said that it may lower Aston Martin's non-investment grade B3 rating, which is defined as having "high credit risk," after it posted negative free cash flow in the third quarter.
+In a statement, Moody's said that it may lower Aston Martin's non-investment grade B3 rating, which is defined as having "high credit risk," after the British carmaker posted negative free cash flow in the third quarter of 2012.

-Moody's said that if capital is increased, there would be a "material positive" impact on its finances.
-Sources said last week that Aston Martin got separate bids from Investindustrial and Mahindra & Mahindra Ltd. for 50% of the sports-car maker.
-The sources added that an offer of slightly below 250 million pounds was submitted by Investindustrial, a European private-equity fund based in London.
+Moody's said that if capital is increased, there would be a "material positive" impact on the finances of Aston Martin.
+Sources said last week that Aston Martin got separate bids from Investindustrial and Mahindra & Mahindra Ltd. for 50 percent of the sports-car maker.
+The sources added that an offer of slightly below GBP250 million was submitted by Investindustrial, a European private-equity fund based in London.

 Aston Martin continues to get its engines from Ford but it isn’t anymore able to access Ford's other resources after it was sold.
 This means that it’s the only global luxury brand that is not a part of a larger auto group.
 In 2007, Investment Dar paid 503 million pounds to purchase Aston Martin from Ford.